 Once you have removed uneccessary files and programs from your PC, a good next step is to compact the remaining data so that your PC can access data in as efficient manner as possible.

-Defragging or defragmenting your hard drive is a way of speeding up your PC or laptop in Windows - in principle, at least.
+Defragging your hard drive is a way of speeding up your PC or laptop in Windows - in principle, at least.
 The idea is that as data is saved and resaved to the spinning disc in your hard drive, small packets of information are deposited in random places all over the platter.
 This then takes longer to read, when Windows calls upon your hard drive to find out information.

 By defragmenting or compacting that data the operating system removes the gaps between packets of data, moving it all closer to the middle of the disc.
 This in turn makes each access of the hard drive quicker, by a tiny amount.
 It should improve the speed of your PC or laptop, even if it does so by only an imperceptible amount.

-The only exception to this is if your PC has an SSD.
+Don't defrag if your PC has an SSD.
 Defragmenting an SSD doesn't make sense as the technology is completely different, so don't do it!

 To defrag the drive in Windows 7, click the Start button.
 Select All Programs, then Accessories.
 Choose System Tools, and then select Disk Defragmenter.